 The City of Melbourne is gathering more information about the NMCC, including design concepts, costings and proposed funding models.
 This information includes population forecasts and how City of Melbourne services could support this.

 This included additional consultation with the community about NMCC.
-Further information will be considered by the Future Melbourne Committee by April 2014.
+Further information will be considered by the Future Melbourne Committee by April 2015 (PDF, 455kb).

 What does this mean for the NMCC now?